 Under existing law, a public school is prohibited, in general, from permanently expelling a pupil who is less than 11 years of age, except for certain situations in which such a punishment is authorized by the board of trustees of a school board.
-(NRS 392.466.
-392.467) Sections 7 and 8 authorize the permanent expulsion of a pupil who is less than 11 years of age.
+(NRS 392.466, 392.467) Section 8 authorizes the permanent expulsion of a pupil who is less than 11 years of age.
+Section 7 of this bill authorizes the suspension, expulsion or permanent expulsion of a pupil who sells or distributes a controlled substance in certain situations or commits an act of violence against certain persons in various school settings if: (1) the pupil is at least 6 years of age; (2) the suspension or expulsion is reviewed by the superintendent of the school district or his or her designee; and (3) if the removal is of a pupil with a disability, such removal complies with federal law.
+Sections 3 and 4 apply similar provisions to charter schools and university schools for profoundly gifted pupils, respectively.